Marianna, Florida: Education

 Jackson County School Board operates public K–12 schools.
 Marianna has four schools, all of which usually perform in the high C-low B range in the state's FCAT grade scale.
-Marianna K-8 for grades PK–8, and Marianna High School for grades 9–12, Jackson Alternative School for grades 4-12, and Hope School for grades PK-12.
+Marianna K-8 School for grades Pre-K to 8th grade, and Marianna High School for grades 9–12, Jackson Alternative School for grades 4-12, and Hope School for grades PK-12.

 Chipola College, home of the Chipola Indians, is the choice for many residents and offers dual-enrollment classes for high school students.
 The college is a four-year state institution offering bachelor's degrees in nine programs.
 Additionally, students can earn masters and doctoral degrees on the Chipola Campus through Troy State University, University of Florida, University of West Florida, and Florida State University.

 From 1961 to 1966, a junior college, Jackson Junior College, served African-American students.
 It closed in 1966 after passage of the Civil Rights Act of 1964 and the opening of Chipola Junior College (today Chipola College) to all students.

-The main branch of the Jackson County Library System is located in Marianna at 2929 Green Street.
-In 2018 it underwent a remodel and now offers an improved children's area, as well as an elevator and ADA accessible restrooms.
-The library provides public computers with internet access, free Wi-Fi, and numerous programs for every age group.
-The Jackson County Library System is also a member of the Panhandle Public Library Cooperative System (PPLCS).
-Membership in PPLCS enables Jackson County library users access to many online resources such as Rosetta Stone, genealogy and automotive repair databases, and downloadable E-books and E-audio books, in addition to a shared catalog of library materials from Jackson, Calhoun, and Holmes County Library Systems.
+Government

+Marianna had the first Jewish mayor in Florida, Henry Brash.
+He served three terms before moving to Tampa.